poetteacherperformerscientistecologistwarpoet - home

 The idea for 2007 was a “Poetry Day at the Palace”.
 This involved 200 secondary school children from the London boroughs of Barking & Dagenham, Brent, Hackney, Lambeth, Newham and Westminster.
 Pupils were sent images of five objects from the Royal Collection and used them as inspiration for an original poem which they brought with them to the Palace.
 There, they were able to see the objects in situ and were given the opportunity of redrafting and performing their piece with the help of a professional poet.

-Mario Petrucci was one of the 14 poets asked to lead a group this year.
+Mario Petrucci was one of the 14 poets asked to lead a group that year.

 To watch the poetry film, shot on the day, click here...